learn-co-students/west-se-040521/24-ruby-one-many/README.md

 * Demonstrate single source of truth
 * Infer type of method (class or instance) through naming conventions

+- Model: a class whose primary purpose is to store data
+- Domain: The subject matter of the problem (eg. Canvas' domain is online learning)
+- Domain modeling: creating models for your domain to represent real or abstract ideas
+- Relationships: How one model is connected to another model
+ - One to many relationsip: describes a single mode that contains or tracks multiple instances of another model

 ## Deliverables

 * Create a User class.
 The class should have these methods: